 - Collected by The New York Times: “500 Prompts for Narrative and Personal Writing”

-- Purchase the low-cost ($5), year-long program I created, called “52 Creative Writing Prompts,” and have prompts and writing exercises delivered to your email inbox once a week for an entire year.
+- Purchase the low-cost ebook I created, called 52 Creative Writing Prompts (with proof of purchase, you can have prompts and writing exercises delivered to your email inbox once a week for an entire year).